 Toss the drained currants into the rest of the ingredients until they are coated in the flour.

-Press the dough into the prepared pan.
-Irish soda bread always had a cross imprinted on it to guard against evil spirits.
+Irish soda bread always had a large cross shape cut on top of it to guard against evil spirits.
 I can use all the help I can get to avoid evil spirits, so I always mark mine with one.
-You don’t have to.
-I also like to sprinkle more cake flour over my loaf before baking.
-This is purely for aesthetics, so feel free to skip this step.
+You don’t have to, though.

 Remove the pot (or pan) from the oven and cover the pot with its lid.
 You could drape a clean kitchen towel over the loaf if you baked the bread in a cake pan.